dking986/Flask-Bootstrap-Demo/README.md

 # Flask-Bootstrap-Demo
-This is a simple web app demo using Flask, Flask-login, Flask-SQLAlchemy, and a Postgresql database.
+This is a simple web app demo using Flask, Flask-login, Flask-SQLAlchemy, and a SQLite3 database.

 ### Technology